JWT Authentication

 requiredClaims: ['role', 'permissions']

-})Working with Authenticated Requests
+})Working with Authenticated JWT Requests

 import {